sfmanuel/documentation/User interface.md

 # User interface

+## User interface elements
+This section will describe the elements of the user interface, starting at the top left and moving to the right and down.

+<i class="fa fa-fw fa-bars"></i> open or close left hand pane with menu
+<i class="fa fa-stack-1x fa-star fa-inverse" data-bind="css: { 'fa-spin': brandHover }"></i> go to home screen

 ## Content display and editing
 - Any field with a ligh yellow background can be edited through the user interface.
 Example: Flow names in the Flow section.
 - There are three types of views: